Best mountain bike helmets 2023 - top-rated head protection for the trail

 Specialized has redesigned the Tactic for its fourth iteration and has been developed with e-bikers, enduro riders, and hard-chargers in mind.
 As such, it's been built with a bunch of features with extra coverage at the rear to keep them happy and well-protected.

-Features include Specialized Integrated Fit System that's designed to accommodate different head shapes.
+Features include Specialized Integrated Fit System designed to accommodate different head shapes.
 There's an occipital base adjustment to further personalize the fit, internal channelling to guide air over the head along with 4D brow cooling that provides a gap to draw air through the front, and the helmet uses MIPS Evolve with ANGI readiness, NTA 8776 certification and scoring the highest 5-Star Virginia Tech Rating.

-- For the full round-up and performance details of the Specialized Tactic 4 helmet, read our detailed write-up
+For the full round-up and performance details of the Specialized Tactic 4 helmet, read our detailed write-up.

 Fox Dropframe Pro helmet